dropbox/dropbox-sdk-java/README.md

 ### Does this SDK require any special ProGuard rules for shrink optimizations?

-Versions 2.0.0-2.0.3 of this SDK require SDK-specific ProGuard rules when shrinking is enabled.
-However, since version **2.0.4**, the only ProGuard rules necessary are for the SDK's required and optional dependencies.
+The only ProGuard rules necessary are for the SDK's required and optional dependencies.
 If you encounter ProGuard warnings, consider adding the following "-dontwarn" directives to your ProGuard configuration file:

 ```
 -dontwarn okio.**